 Sign up and Show the world that you can pen down your emotions/ideas and make a difference !

 CBSE stands for Central Board of Secondary Education.
 Most popular, recognized board of education whose guidelines are followed by the private schools in delivering the education to students.
 The syllabus is also as per the CBSE rules.
 Few schools also follow the ICSE.
 CBSE is for public and private schools under the Union Government of India.
-The main focus subjects of this board is Science and Mathematics whereas ICSE focuses on each subject and more on English
+The main focus subjects of this board are Science and Mathematics whereas ICSE focuses on each subject and more on English

 Do the CBSE candidates crack IIT-JEE more easily in comparison to students of other boards?